luluwu516/ESP32/1-oled/README.md

 The library for writing to the OLED display isn't included in the standard MicroPython library, so we must upload the specific library designed for interfacing with the SSD1306 OLED display over I2C in a MicroPython environment.

-I am using Thonny IDE here.
+I use Thonny IDE here.

-1. Create a new file or download the ssd1306.py (I copied from [here](https://randomnerdtutorials.com/micropython-oled-display-esp32-esp8266/))
+1. Create a new file or download the ssd1306.py (I copied it from [here](https://randomnerdtutorials.com/micropython-oled-display-esp32-esp8266/))
 2. Save to "MicroPython device"

 <img width="600" alt="Save to" src="https://github.com/luluwu516/ESP32/assets/98475122/3663e064-0f31-4ec6-aef6-baedb9daf7f7">